01 – The North American Free Trade Agreement (NAFTA) comes into effect.

 07 – Civil War erupts in Rwanda, Central Africa, between the Patriotic Front rebel group and government soldiers.
 Hundreds of thousands will die in the following months fighting.

 08 – The body of Nirvana frontman Kurt Cobain is found at his home in Seattle, Washington.
 Cause of death is given as a self-inflicted gunshot wound.
 It’s thought he has lain undiscovered for three days.
+He was only 27.

 15 – Global commerce forum the World Trade Organisation is established.